codelingo/lingo/README.md

 $ make install
 ```

-This will download, build and and place the `lingo` binary on your $PATH
+This will download, build and place the `lingo` binary on your $PATH

 ### Windows